apache/flink/docs/content.zh/release-notes/flink-1.19.md

 We have deprecated all setXxx and getXxx methods except `getString(String key, String defaultValue)` and `setString(String key, String value)`, such as: `setInteger`, `setLong`, `getInteger` and `getLong` etc.
-We strongly recommend users and developers use get and set methods directly.
+We strongly recommend that users and developers use the ConfigOption-based get and set methods directly.
-In addition, we recommend users to use ConfigOption instead of string as key.

 #### Support System out and err to be redirected to LOG or discarded